- Council of Ministers headed by PM serves as Real Executive Authority.

 No Legal Responsibility

-The courts are barred from enquiring into the nature of the advice tendered to the Prez by the CoM.
-Therefore such advice cannot be challenged in a court & the CoM holds no legal responsibility if any advice violates the law.
+The courts are barred from inquiring into the nature of the advice tendered to the Prez by the CoM.
+Therefore such advice cannot be challenged in court & the CoM holds no legal responsibility if any advice violates the law.

 Composition of the Council of Ministers